chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

         export KEEP=10; export HAB_LICENSE=accept-no-persist; chef-automate backup list --result-json backup.json > /dev/null && hab pkg exec core/jq-static jq "[.result.backups[].id] | sort | reverse | .[]" -rM backup.json | tail -n +$(($KEEP+1)) | xargs -L1 -i chef-automate backup delete --yes {}
         ```

-1. On Disaster Recovery Cluster
+1. On disaster recovery cluster

-    - Install `bootstrap.abb` on all the Frontend nodes (Chef-server and Automate nodes) by running the following command:
+    - Install `bootstrap.abb` on all the frontend nodes (Chef-server and Automate nodes) by running the following command:

-    ```cmd
+    ```sh
     sudo chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-    - We don't recommend creating backups from the Disaster Recovery cluster unless it has become the active cluster and receiving traffic from the clients/nodes.
+    - We don't recommend creating backups from the disaster recovery cluster unless it has become the active cluster and receiving traffic from the clients/nodes.

     - Stop all the services on all Automate and Chef Infra frontend nodes using the following command: